Virtosync/VirtoLang/README.md

 import "C:/path/to/file"  # Imports file.vlang from a path
 ```
 - When importing a package, VirtoLang looks for `__init__.vlang` in the package directory.
-- You can organise code into packages and modules for reuse.
+- You can organize code into packages and modules for reuse.

 ## 14. Async & Await
 VirtoLang supports async/await and running files.
 Use function call syntax for `run` and `run_async`: